 One of my favorite features of these apps is that you can schedule a ride for someone else.
 Simply by inputting the address of your loved one, you can call a ride to their home or anywhere else you might find them.

 Charter Bus and Other Long Bus Ride Options

 If you plan to take a charter bus trip, your best chance of getting a seat on the bus is to reserve your seat early.
 Some charter bus trips fill up fast, leaving seniors with the disappointment of waiting until another trip.

+Some long bus service providers have set fees for specific trips while others offer discounts to seniors.
+Greyhound offers a small senior discount when you purchase your ticket online ahead of time.
 Make sure that you print your ticket or check the ‘will-call’ box and write down your trip number and confirmation number.
 Booking your seat online also eliminates the possibility of showing up at the bus station to purchase a ticket only to discover that all seats are sold out.